 community's vision for urban growth areas and rural character.
-1 n-1.2 - Develop explanatory materials, offer pre-application conferences, and employ other measures to facilitate the review and approval of building permit and land use applications.
+Policy 7A-1.2 - Develop explanatory materials, offer pre-application conferences, and employ other measures to facilitate the review and approval of building permit and land use applications.
 S Policy language the supports faster and smoother movement through the permitting process supports meeting housing needs.
-1 A-1.3 - Support, when financially feasible, low income housing programs, with tools such as multifamily tax exemptions, public bond issues, grants, and low interest loan programs.
+Policy 7A-1.3 - Support, when financially feasible, low income housing programs, with tools such as multifamily tax exemptions, public bond issues, grants, and low interest loan programs.
 A The policy expresses support using financial tools to help develop more low-income housing.
 However, the policy qualifies with "when financially feasible."
 Additionally, MFTE programs may not be an available tool for Skagit County as RCW 84.14.010(4) refers to counties with an unincorporated population of at least 170,000 people.
-1 A-1.4 - Ensure zoning and subdivision regulations provide for the efficient use of lands for residential development where appropriate to increase available land supply and opportunities for affordable housing to match the demographic and economic housing needs of the County's current and projected population.
+Policy 7A-1.4 - Ensure zoning and subdivision regulations provide for the efficient use of lands for residential development where appropriate to increase available land supply and opportunities for affordable housing to match the demographic and economic housing needs of the County's current and projected population.
 S Policy language supporting processes to increase housing supply supports meeting housing needs.
-1 A-1.5 - Develop procedures to reduce impact fees and utility fees for low income housing projects, when such fees are required.
-S Dedicated policy language to remove costs from low-income housing projects. n-1.6 - Maintain an ongoing monitoring and evaluation program to improve the process of permit review and approval, save time, and decrease costs.
-S Policy language the supports faster and smoother movement through the permitting process supports meeting housing needs. , ( Council of Governments to establish a program for regular updating of the Housing Needs Assessment, including provisions to monitor and assist in providing affordable housing opportunities.
+Policy 7A-1.5 - Develop procedures to reduce impact fees and utility fees for low income housing projects, when such fees are required.
+S Dedicated policy language to remove costs from low- income housing projects.
+Policy 7A-1.6 - Maintain an ongoing monitoring and evaluation program to improve the process of permit review and approval, save time, and decrease costs.
+S Policy language the supports faster and smoother movement through the permitting process supports meeting housing needs.
+Policy 7A-1.7 - Work with the Skagit Council of Governments to establish a program for regular updating of the Housing Needs Assessment, including provisions to monitor and assist in providing affordable housing opportunities.
 The Assessment should be updated on a regular basis, several years in advance of each periodic GMA required Comprehensive Plan update.
 S Policy language that supports the monitoring and tracking of housing need over the years supports meeting housing needs.
-1 A-1.8 - Develop growth strategies and housing and human service programs to plan for affordable housing within the regional context.
-In collaboration with the cities and housing providers, address the A Policy language indicates support and planning for housing below 80% MFl and 50% AMl, but does not have language to geared towards actualizing development at those levels.
+Policy 7A-1.8 - Develop growth strategies and housing and human service programs to plan for affordable housing within the regional context.
+In collaboration with the cities and housing providers, address the A Policy language indicates support and planning for housing below 80% MFI and 50% AMI, but does not have language to geared towards actualizing development at those levels.